Demand Generation Playbook for B2B Technology Companies

 Play 5: SEO and Organic Search

-SEO is the highest-ROI demand generation channel for B2B technology companies over any twelve-month period.
-It compounds.
-Every piece of content that ranks continues generating traffic and pipeline for months or years.
-It captures high-intent buyers who are actively searching for solutions.
-And it builds domain authority that makes every subsequent piece of content easier to rank.
+SEO is the highest-ROI demand generation channel over any twelve-month horizon, which is why many teams bring in one of the best SaaS SEO agencies to operate it.
+It compounds: every ranking page generates traffic and pipeline for months or years, captures high-intent buyers, and builds domain authority that makes future content easier to rank.

-Start with bottom-of-funnel keywords — the searches that indicate buying intent.
-These include product category searches, comparison queries, alternative searches, and integration-specific queries.
-For a project management tool, bottom-of-funnel keywords include "enterprise project management software," "Asana vs Monday for engineering teams," and "project management tool Jira integration."
+Start with bottom-of-funnel keywords — the searches that indicate buying intent: product category searches, comparison queries, alternative searches, and integration queries.
+For a project management tool, examples include "enterprise project management software," "Asana vs Monday for engineering teams," and "project management tool Jira integration."

-If your team needs support building an SEO programme that actually drives pipeline, our SEO service is designed specifically for B2B technology companies.
+If your team needs support building an SEO programme that drives pipeline, our SEO service is built specifically for B2B tech.
+And with AI-powered search increasingly shaping how buyers discover vendors, our GEO service ensures your content appears in AI-generated results too.

 SEO execution checklist for Q2: